macrodatalab/bo_flask_demo/README.md

 		"category", "title", "detail", "date", "completion"
            The date and completion are randomly generated.
 	3. The textarea 1 shows all data in BigObject.
-	   The textarea 2 show the average completion based on different categories and weeks.
+	   The textarea 2 shows the average completion based on different categories and weeks.

 **bo_restful.py**: send statments to the BigObject server by restful API